 The University defines a first-year applicant as one who is applying for degree status directly from high school.
 The University offers admission to all applicants who present an academic record that demonstrates their ability to graduate.
-To reach an admissions decision, the following information is considered: overall academic performance and grades, rank in class (if available), and standardized test scores.
+To reach an admissions decision, the following information is considered: overall academic performance and course load, rank in class (if available), letters of recommendation and standardized test scores.
 The University’s Admissions Office implements established academic policies and requirements that define the necessary qualifications for admission.

 Entrance requirements to the University include 4 years of English; 3 years minimum, 4 years preferred college preparatory mathematics; 3 years of social science; and 2 years of science including a laboratory science, 3 years preferred.
 Additional courses may be required depending on the major selected.
 Admitted students usually present more than the minimum requirements.
 The University reserves the right to change entrance requirements without prior notice.

 SAT I reasoning test or ACT is strongly recommended for admission for U.S. citizens and permanent residents.
 International students, please see the International Applicants section of this chapter for further admission requirements.

 Admitted Student Information